shiksha-platform/frontend/readme.md

 # <div align="center"> Shiksha Platform Frontend </div>

-This repository houses the source code for the frontend of the Shiksha Platform.
+Shiksha helps you create highly configurable, end-user experiences in education using NDEAR building blocks.
+This repository houses the source code for the configurable frontend of the Shiksha Platform.

 > Note to developers: please remove all .keep files when a folder is no longer
 > empty.